Missouri Tax Research Independent · Non-partisan · Updated April 17, 2026

 Social Security income ($2,200/mo)$0 — fully exemptN/A (no income tax, but see below)

-Estimates are illustrative, applying a projected 17% combined rate to typical retiree spending categories.
+Estimates are illustrative, applying a projected 16–17% combined rate (current ~8% state + local, plus an additional ~8.5 percentage points per Missouri Budget Project April 2026 testimony) to typical retiree spending categories.
+Higher in high-local-tax areas like St. Louis and Kansas City.
 Actual amounts depend on which services the legislature ultimately chooses to tax.
 The direction of impact is consistent across analyses from across the political spectrum.

 Visual 3 of 4